JackyGu1042/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using `YCrCb` 0-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+I using two times procession, one `YUV` 0-channel HOG features plus spatially binned color and histograms of color, another one is `RGB` 0-channel HOG features plus spatially binned color and histograms of color in the feature vector.
+ALthough this is very low efficiency and time cost, but currently result is not bad.

 ```python
 color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb